richandersonio/go-abuseipdb/README.md

 # Welcome

-This package is a small wrapper for some of the APIs provided by AbuseIPDB API (https://www.abuseipdb.com) It can be used for checking bad actors / bad IPs
+This package is a small wrapper for some of the APIs provided by AbuseIPDB API (https://www.abuseipdb.com).

+It can be used to if an IP address is known to be engaging in hacking attempts or other malicious behavior.

+I use it on my site (https://richanderson.io) where I check every inbound request.
+If a bad IP is detected I send back a fake page.

 ## Example code